Yukaii/tmuxship/README.md

 ### Automatic tmux variables

-**By default**, tmux-ship automatically fetches common tmux variables and exposes them to Starship as uppercase environment variables with a `TMUX_` prefix.
+**By default**, tmuxship automatically fetches common tmux variables and exposes them to Starship as uppercase environment variables with a `TMUX_` prefix.
 This means you can use tmux state in your Starship config without any additional configuration:

 ```toml
 # starship config - just use the variables directly!